melonJS

 Returns boolean

-true if the object should respond to the collision (its position and velocity will be corrected)
+true if the object should respond to the collision (its position and velocity will be corrected); the return value is only honored by the builtin SAT adapter.

 onCollision(response) {